Intel 8085: Development system

-List of Intel 8085
+List of Intel 8085 Models

 Applications

 The 8085 processor was used in a few early personal computers, for example, the TRS-80 Model 100 line used an OKI manufactured 80C85 (MSM80C85ARS).
 The CMOS version 80C85 of the NMOS/HMOS 8085 processor has several manufacturers.
+IBM used the 8085 in the IBM System/23 Datamaster concealed under the reference 4178615.
 In the Soviet Union, an 80C85 clone was developed under the designation IM1821VM85A (ИМ1821ВМ85А) which in 2016 was still in production.
 Some manufacturers provide variants with additional functions such as additional instructions.

 The radiation hardened version of the 8085 has been in on-board instrument data processors for several NASA and ESA space physics missions in the 1990s and early 2000s, including CRRES, Polar, FAST, Cluster, HESSI, the Sojourner Mars Rover, and THEMIS.
-The Swiss company SAIA used the 8085 and the 8085-2 as the CPUs of their PCA1 line of programmable logic controllers during the 1980s.
+The Swiss company SAIA used the 8085 and the 8085–2 as the CPUs of their PCA1 line of programmable logic controllers during the 1980s.

 Pro-Log Corp. put the 8085 and supporting hardware on an STD Bus format card containing CPU, RAM, sockets for ROM/EPROM, I/O and external bus interfaces.
 The included Instruction Set Reference Card uses entirely different mnemonics for the Intel 8085 CPU.
 The product was a direct competitor to Intel's Multibus card offerings.

+Western Digital's WD1003-SCS is a 1:1 interleave SCSI disk controller that interfaces to ST506-style disk drives.
+It is an example of an embedded 8085 application that was just beyond the capabilities of available microcontrollers as its RAM required DMA access.